Baked Chicken Tacos

 Ingredients for recipe: green chilis, taco seasoning, shredded cheese, shredded chicken, lime, taco shells, cilantro.

-• Lime juice: Use fresh lime juice for a fresh and flavorful taco filling.
+• Lime juice: Use fresh lime juice which adds bright, vibrant flavor to your baked chicken taco meat.

-• Taco seasoning: Use your favorite brand or make your own.
+• Taco seasoning: Use your favorite brand or make your own taco seasoning.

-• Cheese: I like to use a Mexican cheese blend.
-You can use shredded cheddar if that’s what you have.
+• Cheese: I like to use a Mexican cheese blend, but you can use shredded cheddar if that’s what you have.

 2 image collage of chicken and seasonings in a bowl before and after tossing together.